 Waste Disposal Facilities

-Council operates two waste disposal facilities located at Deloraine and Westbury and a Waste Transfer Station at Mole Creek.
+Council operates two waste depots located at Deloraine and Westbury and a Waste Transfer Station at Mole Creek.

 54 Tip Road, Deloraine